-I’ve had the opportunity to meet dozens of young people who’ve created a successful life for themselves outside of the traditional college career path.
+I’ve had the opportunity to meet dozens of young people who’ve created a successful life for themselves outside of the traditional college career path, often as a college dropout.
 They come from different backgrounds, with different skills and experiences, different goals and interests, but they all share an uncanny ability to set themselves apart from their peers.

 Here are four ways they’ve been able to accomplish this.